-One of the most important piece, yet often overlooked cycling accessories is the heart rate monitor.
-Sometimes, it’s referred as the HRM.

-The heart rate monitor provides you with valuable data you can use to measure your progress toward your goals.

-Later

-One of the most important pieces, yet often overlooked cycling accessories is the heart rate monitor.
-Sometimes, it’s referred as the HRM.
+One of the most important pieces, yet often overlooked cycling accessories is the heart rate, monitor.
+Sometimes, it’s referred to as the HRM.

 The heart rate monitor provides you with valuable data you can use to measure your progress toward your goals.